sous-chefs/filesystem/README.md

 ===============

 ##### `filesystems`
-Hash of filesytems to setup
+Hash of filesytems to setup - this is called filesystems because filesystem is already created/managed by ohai (i.e. no s on the end).
 ##### `node[:filesystems]` keys:
 Each filesytem's key is the FS `label`: This explains each key in a filesystems entry.
 The label must not exceed 12 characters.